Updated May 2025

 Your draft is not even something you want to send to a professional editor—a writing coach, yes, but not a professional editor.

-- Pacing.
+Pacing.
 Does your story read at one pace or does it vary throughout?
+Read this post for help on pacing.

-- Dialogue.
+Dialog.
 Is it realistic?
 Does it contribute to story development?
+For more on dialog, read this.

-- Setting and description.
+Setting and description.
 Does your reader know when and where your story is taking place?
-Does description contribute to story development or just add fluff?
+Does description contribute to story development, mood, and action or just add fluff?

 Every word must earn its place on the page.

 Examine those words.
 Do they communicate exactly what you want to say?
-Do they add to the mood or tone of your story?
+Add to the mood or tone of your story?
+Move the story forward?

-If you can’t let your book sit for a month, then I highly recommend enlisting the aid of beta readers.
-Beta readers are good whether you let your manuscript sit or not.
-They’ll give you the kind of feedback you need for most of the elements I listed above.
+I highly recommend enlisting the aid of beta readers.
+They’ll give you the kind of feedback you need for most of the elements listed above.

 How you self-edit is a process that needs to fit how you work.
 It might mean listing the basics of every scene (setting, characters, conflict, resolution), taking notes about your main characters, outlining your plot development and character arc as you read through the manuscript.
-Your style of writing—pantser, plotter, or combination of both—will affect how you self-edit.
+Your style of writing—pantster, plotter, or combination—will affect how you self-edit.

-Once you are done revising big picture items, then go line by line looking for punctuation errors, correct syntax, crutch words, misplaced modifiers, homonym errors, formatting, typos, and more.
+When you’re done revising big picture items, then go line by line to look for punctuation errors, incorrect syntax, crutch words, misplaced modifiers, homonym errors (auto-correct does make mistakes), formatting, and typos.

-Once you’ve done your best to ensure your story is as strong and compelling as you can make it, then it’s ready for a professional editor.
+Finally, after you’ve done your best to ensure your story is as strong and compelling as you can make it, then it’s ready for a professional editor.
+It’s also at this point where I will send my manuscript to my beta readers.

 What aspect of self-editing do you struggle with?